Raku Vessels 2005 - 1968

 When Timock recalls his month long investigation in Hawaii, it was from inside the bowl of a lava field.
 From his view in the unilluminated base, the above horizon was composed of mountainous, petrified lava, and he was in the valley of the terrain.
 A survey of his vessels displays the sequence of different explorations within the raku process but what remains throughout is the origin of the container and the containment of space.
 It’s easy to visually imagine Timock in the valley of a lava field and see his experiences within his work.
 His sculptural vessels compressing space or opening up to release it, the implied walls of the container moving from varying degrees of thickness, moving around the perimeter, around the rim.
 A point of reference remains on the ground as imbalance and asymmetry create a tipping point, on the verge of falling.

-For the past twelve years, Timock has shifted his work away from raku as he has travelled to the International Ceramic Studio in Kecksemet, Hungary to work with renowned “special” Hungarian porcelain.
+For the past fifteen years, Timock has shifted his work away from raku as he has travelled to the International Ceramic Studio in Kecskemet, Hungary to work with renowned “special” Hungarian porcelain.
 While his work is now physically more grounded, he creates the same imbalance that once inspired the surfaces of his undergraduate work and later the physical imbalance of his raku work, in the now reflective qualities of luster contrasted against the highly textured, clarity and purity of porcelain clay.